-Executive Summary 3
+Executive summary 4

-Clinical Evaluation 3
+Clinical evaluation 5

-Entitlement 4
+Entitlement 5

-Operator 4
+Operator 6

-Training 5
+Training 6

-IR(ME)R Procedure 5
+IR(ME)R procedure 7

-References 6
+References 8

-Executive Summary
+Executive summary

-The Ionising Radiation (Medical Exposure) Regulations 2017 and the Ionising Radiation (Medical Exposure) (Northern Ireland) Regulations 2018, hereafter jointly referred to as IR(ME)R, came into force on 6 February 2018.
-These regulations implement some provisions of the European Council Directive 2013/59/Euratom.
+The Ionising Radiation (Medical Exposure) Regulations 20171, The Ionising Radiation (Medical Exposure) (Northern Ireland) Regulations 20182 and The Ionising Radiation (Medical Exposure) (Amendment) Regulations 20243, hereafter jointly referred to as IR(ME)R, came into force on 6 February 2018 with the amendments coming into effect on 1 October 2024.
+These regulations implement some provisions of the European Council Directive 2013/59/Euratom4.

 IR(ME)R identifies four duty holders, each of whom has clearly identified responsibilities under the Regulations: the Employer, Referrer, Practitioner, and Operator.
-The Employer has a number of legal obligations including establishing a framework of written procedures and protocols under which the duty holders work, as well as entitling the duty holders to perform tasks under IR(ME)R. The Employer is normally considered to be the Chief Executive Officer, however, the task of leading on IR(ME)R matters may have been delegated to an alternative individual who should be of sufficient seniority (e.g. at board level).
+The Employer has a number of legal obligations including establishing a framework of written procedures and protocols under which the duty holders work, as well as entitling the duty holders to perform tasks under IR(ME)R. The Employer is normally considered to be the Chief Executive Officer; however, the task of leading on IR(ME)R matters may have been delegated to an alternative individual who should be of sufficient seniority (e.g. at board level).
 It is imperative that all duty holders know who the IR(ME)R Employer is for their area.
+Duty holders working across multiple employers must know which written Employer's procedures they are working under at all times.
+Employers are required to co-operate with each other to ensure each of them is enabled to comply with the regulations.

-Regulation 12(9) of IR(ME)R requires the Employer to ensure that a clinical evaluation of each exposure outcome is recorded, with the exception of exposures to carers or comforters, and to set out in a written procedure how, and by whom, this evaluation is to be done.
+Regulation 12 (9) of IR(ME)R requires the Employer to ensure that a clinical evaluation of each exposure outcome is recorded, with the exception of exposures to carers or comforters, and to set out in a written procedure how, and by whom, this evaluation is to be done.

-The Department of Health Guidance to the Ionising Radiation (Medical Exposure) Regulations 2017 advises that, in practice, clinical evaluation might include diagnostic findings, therapeutic implications or a clear record that therapeutic exposures delivered are consistent with those prescribed, or reasoned decisions for not doing so.
+The Department of Health Guidance to the Ionising Radiation (Medical Exposure) Regulations 20175 advises that, in practice, clinical evaluation might include diagnostic findings or therapeutic implications; in the case of therapeutic exposures, clinical evaluation will include a clear record that the exposures delivered are consistent with those prescribed, and if these have deviated from those prescribed, reasoned decisions given as to why.

-Clinical Evaluation
+Clinical evaluation

 A clinical evaluation record should include factors relevant to patient dose, where appropriate.
 It is important to note that if no evaluation of an exposure will be carried out, then that exposure cannot be justified and therefore should not be undertaken.
-Clinical evaluation is an Operator function under IR(ME)R. This person must be appropriately trained and entitled accordingly by the Employer.
+Clinical evaluation is an Operator function under IR(ME)R. An Operator is defined as any person who is entitled, in accordance with the Employer's procedures, to carry out practical aspects of an exposure.
+This person must be appropriately trained and entitled accordingly by the Employer.
+Any software which directly assists an Operator in carrying out a clinical evaluation is included in the IR(ME)R definition of 'equipment' (Regulation 2).